 Concentrating my prefishing efforts around the shad, I was able to find several small schools of bass.
 During the tournament, I presented early topwater baits, mid-day crankbaits, and shakey head plastics.
 While prefishing for the tournament, I didn’t catch a single bass.
 However, on tournament day, I culled several times.
 By putting myself in the areas where the shad were, it was just a matter of covering my predetermined waypoints matched against the baitfish locations to find bass.
 If shad species are the most predominant forage in the lake, bass will follow the shad during the fall migration.
 They do it in my home state of Louisiana, and they do it in Oklahoma.
 A shad is a shad.
 I came in third during a national championship, on a lake I had only seen for six hours simply by staying confident in my research and the presence of baitfish.
 If readers take away anything from my rambling in this series, please realize bass and forage react the same to environmental conditions everywhere.

 I have covered a tremendous amount of information in this series of articles.
 Map Study, seasonal patterns, baitfish movements and then putting it all together to catch bass.
 Remember, it’s bass fishing, the only real constant is bass eat and reproduce.
 About the time I think I have it all figured out, the rules change and I’m back to searching.
 The things I discussed in this article series are the few constants no matter what region is being fished.
 Apply these standards and theories when dissecting a new lake to find bass quickly.
 The rest is experience and gut calls, if the little voice suggests trying something, definitely try it.
 When a situation or scenario is recognized from fishing at home, try a familiar productive pattern, it’s bass fishing one never knows.
 Randy Howell won the Bassmaster Classic on Lake Guntersville because his “little voice” gave him an idea.

-Be sure to read the first three articles in the Bass Fishing New Lakes series:
+Be sure to read the all the articles in the Bass Fishing New Lakes series: